satansdeer/satansdeer.github.com/content/legacy-posts/record-saas-demo-video-from-screenshots/index.md

 6. Final outcome.

 Then record a one-minute narration over those screens.
 Add only two cursor clicks and one zoom.
 That constraint forces you to choose the important moments.

-## Summary

-A good SaaS demo does not need to be a messy screen recording.

-Start with screenshots, record narration, add cursor movement, use zoom sparingly, generate captions, and keep the whole thing editable.
-The result is faster to revise and easier for viewers to follow.

-For product tutorials, launch videos, and app walkthroughs, that editability matters more than capturing every second of the real interface.